ananddw24/btyd/docs/source/High Level Overview.md

 ## Workflow

-The usual workflow of using the `btyd` library is exemplified in the [Quickstart](Quickstart.md) page.
+The usual workflow of using the `btyd` library is exemplified in the [User Guide](User Guide.md) page.
 It can also be represented through the following fluxogram:

 ![Basic Workflow](https://raw.githubusercontent.com/ColtAllen/btyd/docs/update_read_the_docs/docs/source/_static/btyd_workflow.png)